 "This Thursday, Meredith Baxter Birney gets beaten with an iron rod, in a Lifetime Original: Rod..."A genre of Made for TV Movies, also known as "Women in Jeopardy," that feature similar plots and thematic elements — mainly aggrieved women and their struggles to find empowerment of one sort or another.
 The Trope Namer is Lifetime, a cable TV channel in the United States with programming geared toward female audiences (or, at least, female audiences who conform to Lifetime's conception of its target demographic), which is well known for giving rise to the subgenre.
 Despite being the Trope Namer and Trope Codifier, Lifetime isn't the only source of movies in this subgenre; some of the most well-known (Not Without My Daughter) and most-parodied (Mother, May I Sleep With Danger?) movies weren't Lifetime Movies at all, although they now are frequently re-run on that channel.
+(Indeed, only two of the movies in the page image opposite are Lifetime Movies, and one of them is a theatrical movie.)
 The four basic plots of the Lifetime Movie of the Week can be summarized as follows:

 - Woman against woman.
 A woman is abused, oppressed, or vilified by another woman — either in a position of power over her, like her boss or mother; or a jealous ex / stalker of the Good Woman's boyfriend/husband.
 The more cartoonish ones may climax with a Designated Girl Fight.
 This one is likely to end in the Evil Woman going to jail, though the evil ex and stalker are more prone to Karmic Death.